nus-tic4002-AY2122s2/ip/docs/UserGuide.md

 	1. show upcoming: List out the flight that is the first index of the list

-	1. delete3 : Deletes the 3rd flight shown in the current list.
+	1. delete 3 : Deletes the 3rd flight shown in the current list.

-	1. exit : Exits the application.
+	1. exit : Exit the application.

 6. Duke has auto-save and auto-load function.
 The list is being save as a text file named "Duke.txt" which is auto created and overwritten in the root folder.